-There should be a numbered list of mandatory experiments with clear titles / descriptors
+There should be a numbered list of mandatory experiments with clear titles / descriptors laboratory practicals being included in the final draft of the biology specification?

 You are asked to analyse primary and secondary data on experiments that are only teacher demonstrations and do not lend themselves to gathering of numeric data.
 Does that mean that data can be qualitative and quantitative? e.g. analyse diffraction, diffraction?
 I am confused.